Dublanc Playing Field

 The Dublanc Playing Field is an association football stadium in Dublanc on the Caribbean island nation of Dominica.
-The venue hosts matches at all levels, including the Dominica Premiere League, First Division, the woman's league, and various youth competitions.
+The venue hosts matches at all levels, including the Dominica Premier League, First Division, the woman's league, and various youth competitions.

 History

 In 2023, the Dublanc Playing Field hosted a first-of-its-kind youth festival organized by the Dominica Football Association.
 Young players from throughout the island attended.